 You have a passion for art and a desire to share its beauty with younger generations.
-With a degree in art education from Wayne State, you’ll expand your creativity while also learning how to teach art.
-Develop a strong foundation in design and drawing fundamentals with opportunities to display your art on campus, meet visiting artists, get studio experience, learn art history, and even visit galleries, museums, and/or graphic design firms to see artwork in action.
-The experience and skills you’ll gain at Wayne State will be priceless tools in taking the next step in your career as a K-12 educator.
+With an art education degree from Wayne State College, you’ll expand your creativity while also learning how to become an art teacher.
+You'll develop a strong foundation in design and drawing fundamentals.
+You'll have opportunities to display your art on campus, meet visiting artists, and gain studio experience.
+You'll learn about art history, and even visit galleries, museums, and graphic design firms to see artwork in action.
+The experience and skills you gain in the art education degree program will be priceless tools in taking the next step as an art teacher.

 Percent of recent WSC graduates employed or in graduate school

 based on the most recent graduate survey

 Degrees offered: B.A., B.S.